OsmanMalik/countsketch-matrix-tensor-id/README.md

 ## Author contact information
 Please feel free to contact me at any time if you have any questions or would like to provide feedback on this code or on our paper.
 I can be reached at osman.malik@colorado.edu.

+## Licenses
+The code in the folder AlgorithmCUR is downloaded from Christos Boutsidis's website (http://www.boutsidis.org/software.html) and is included with this repository for convenience.

+All other code in this project falls under the license in the root of this project.